-I'm a London-based interior stylist, designer, and author with a passion for creating authentic and original interiors campaigns for my clients.
-For years my interiors mantra has been 'creativity before consumption', a belief that the most interesting interiors are a result of creative thinking, not simply spending lots of cash.
-I've been involved exclusively in the creative industry for my entire career: Fifteen years ago I was designing my own line of children's clothing called Spike & Ella; I went on to work as a display artist and visual merchandiser for the Anthropologie stores in Los Angeles, where I spent my days hand-crafting and installing elaborate displays; This led to a brief stint in interior design, which in turn led to styling for photography.
+Emily Henson is a freelance interiors & prop stylist, creative consultant, and author working in photography and film for commercial and editorial clients.
+Based in London, but working globally for clients including Facebook, Versace, and IKEA, Emily is renowned for her creativity, resourcefulness and calm demeanour on set.
+For many years, Emily’s interiors philosophy has been 'creativity before consumption', a belief that the most interesting interiors are a result of creative thinking, not simply spending lots of cash.
+Emily has been involved exclusively in creative industries for her entire career: Fifteen years ago she was designing a collection of children's clothing called Spike & Ella, selling in boutiques world-wide.
+She went on to work as a display artist and visual merchandiser for the Anthropologie stores in Los Angeles, spending her days hand-crafting and installing elaborate displays.
+This led to a brief stint in interior design, which in turn led to styling for photography and film.

-In 2012 I began work on my first interiors book with the publisher Ryland, Peters & Small (RPS).
+In 2012 Emily began working on her first interiors book with publisher Ryland, Peters & Small (RPS).
 Modern Rustic was released in October 2013 and received both commercial and critical success.
-Enough so that I was asked to create another one.
-Bohemian Modern was released in February 2015, just in time for the seventies revival to hit the worlds of fashion and interiors.
-In October 2016 I released Life Unstyled, named after my blog, and focusing on embracing imperfection to create an authentic home.
-I am currently working on my fourth book, to be released in Autumn 2018.
+Her second book Bohemian Modern was released in February 2015, just in time for the seventies revival to hit the worlds of fashion and interiors.
+In October 2016 Life Unstyled was released, named after Emily’s popular blog, which encourages the reader to embrace imperfection to create an authentic home.
+Emily’s most recent book, Be Bold: interiors for the brave of heart, was published in October 2018.